dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   7. Connect the "processor system reset" output port "mb\_reset" to the processor\_rst input.
   8. Connect the axi bus "s\_axi" input to the "M02\_axi" output of the AXI SmartConnect.

 Note that the intr input is initially displayed as intr[0:0].
-This will update automatically once the design is validated.
+This will update automatically to intr[0:1] once the design is validated.

 ##AXI Timer